de0bfusc4te/Bootcamp_h34l/README.md

-# Bootcamp_h34l

 # 🍎🩺 Bootcamp_h34l

 🚀 A lightweight, native C# utility designed to optimize the Windows experience on Apple Bootcamp hardware.
-This tool provides quick toggles for common Bootcamp issues such as Bluetooth stuttering and thermal throttling, all within a minimal, dark-themed interface.
+This tool provides quick toggles for common Bootcamp issues such as Bluetooth stuttering and thermal throttling, all within a minimal interface.
 Heal your MacBook!

 ## ✨ Features